-- On sites owned or managed by NPS, will close portions of the area where least terns or piping plovers are nesting, to include appropriate buffer zones. - On sites owned or managed by NPS, will buoy off least tern foraging areas if potentially impacted by watercraft traffic.
-Will work cooperatively with SDGFP, the USFWS, and the Corps to develop a - Will work cooperatively with SDGFP, the USFWS, and the Corps to develop a Missouri River Management Plan for least terns, piping plovers, pallid sturgeons, and bald eagles that establishes biological/conservation goals for South Dakota and management actions to achieve those goals. - Will work cooperatively with SDGFP, the USFWS, and the Corps on a Habitat Conservation plan or some similar process for State actions.
+- On sites owned or managed by NPS, will close portions of the area where least terns or piping plovers are nesting, to include appropriate buffer zones. - 2.
+On sites owned or managed by NPS, will buoy off least tern foraging areas if - potentially impacted by watercraft traffic.

+3. Will work cooperatively with SDGFP, the USFWS, and the Corps to develop a Missouri River Management Plan for least terns, piping plovers, pallid sturgeons, and bald eagles that establishes biological/conservation goals for South Dakota and management actions to achieve those goals. - 4.
+Will work cooperatively with SDGFP, the USFWS, and the Corps on a Habitat Conservation plan or some similar process for State actions.